 The other 3 studios are all one-room, sized as Standard Rooms (sleeping 2) and Superior Rooms (sleeping 2-3).

 Many have domed ceilings and individual touches ranging from tapestry-work cushions to Panton chairs; all have an outside sitting area, which varies in size.
 The good quality double (not kingsize) beds have fine-quality sheets and soft creamy wool blankets; one Standard Room can be set up as a twin.
 Snazzy bathrooms have power showers, Oliva toiletries and copious towels.
-Apart from the Junior and Family Suites, don't expect acres of space.
+Apart from the Garden and Family Suites, don't expect acres of space.

 If you want to eat out you have a wide selection of eateries in local towns and villages as recommended by Caroline as part of her My Puglia scheme.
 You may need to book ahead in season.
 You can also head into the closest town, Fasano (1km away), where you'll find a selection of cafés, trattorias and bars, as well as a supermarket.

 Children are welcome, Caroline is a mother herself and is very accommodating to families and children.
 That said, the property is family-friendly rather than family-focused.
-There's lots for families to do in the area, note that the property does not have a swimming pool.
+There's lots for families to do in the area.
+Note that the property does not have a swimming pool.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Even the Standard Rooms can take a baby (and one can have an extra bed too), while all the others can add an extra bed.
 The 2-bedroom Family Suite can sleep up to 4 people plus a baby; kids will love (as ours did) bathing in its colour therapy bath with its underwater lighting.
-The Junior Suite and Deluxe Suites are also good family options.
-If bringing a larger family/teens, then you may want to book the adjacent Junior and Family Suites together, or take the adjoining Standard Rooms, as one can be configured as a twin.
+The Garden Suite and Deluxe Suites are also good family options.
+If bringing a larger family/teens, then you may want to book the adjacent Garden and Family Suites together, or take the adjoining Standard Rooms, as one can be configured as a twin.

 Available by arrangement